 These woodpeckers are generally solitary or found in pairs, though small family groups may stay together in late summer as juvenile birds mature.
 When foraging, females are often higher in the foliage, while males stay lower and may even forage on the ground for ants.
 These woodpeckers do not generally excavate extensively while foraging, but will glean, pick, tap or probe to find insects.
 Their flight is an undulating wave path, and when agitated, males will raise their crown feathers into a short crest.

+These are monogamous birds.
+As cavity-nesters, they excavate a suitable nest site either in a dead tree or branch or in a large cactus or succulent such as a saguaro or agave.
 Nest entrances are generally 3-30 feet above the ground, and males do the majority of the excavation though females do assist.

 The plain white eggs are oval-shaped or elliptical, and there are 2-7 eggs in each brood.
 Both parents share incubation duties for 12-13 days, and after the altricial young hatch, both parents continue to feed the chicks for 20-25 days.
 Only one brood is raised each year.